 I am not telling you or anyone else to ignore what your doctor tells you or refuse treatment for major issues you may be dealing with.

 What I am saying is, what you eat can have a huge impact on your health.
 In many cases, it can heal you so you can live without pain and discomfort.
 It’s a way that doesn’t require you to rob a bank or take a trip to a remote island or swallow 50 pills a day.

 Whatever your motivation is: to lose weight, increase energy, reduce/eliminate nagging pain or discomfort, sleep better, get fewer colds, feel confident and sexy, it’s your turn and I want to help you!

 Thank you for taking the time to read my story.
 I look forward to helping you in one way or another on your journey back to health.

-If you’re wondering where you should get started – I highly recommend joining my FREE 14-day smoothie challenge.
+If you’re wondering where to get started – I highly recommend joining my FREE 14-day smoothie challenge.
 This has been a great starting point for many in their weight loss and better health journey.